+Nature of Treatment:

 On-Label Use:

 Dermal fillers are FDA-approved for the treatment of moderate to severe facial wrinkles and folds, such as nasolabial folds (smile lines), marionette lines (lines from the corners of the mouth to the chin), and perioral lines (lines around the mouth).
 They are also FDA-approved for lip augmentation and cheek enhancement.